Sustainability

 7. Monitoring and reviewing.

-PTT has undertaken a Human Rights Risk Assessment (HRRA) as an integral part of its comprehensive Human Rights Due Diligence (HRDD) process, aiming to scrutinize human rights issues pertinent to the company's business conduct and activities across its entire value chain including PTT subsidiary's operations throughout all value chain (100%).
+PTT has implemented a Human Rights Risk Assessment (HRRA) as an integral part of its Human Rights Due Diligence (HRDD) process.
+This assessment focuses on identifying human rights issues related to the company’s operations and activities throughout its entire value chain, including those within the PTT Group and across all its business segments (100%).

 Labor Rights